TBG101/ML-Based-Vehicle-and-License-Plate-Recognition-System/readme.md

 # 🚗🔍 ML-Based Vehicle and License Plate Recognition System

 ## 📘 Project Description
-This university project aims to develop an intelligent system for vehicle and license plate recognition using machine learning.
+This university project at Ecole Polytechnique Sousse, aims to develop an intelligent system for vehicle and license plate recognition using machine learning.
 Leveraging cutting-edge tools like YOLOv8 and TensorFlow, the system integrates a secure backend with Flask and PostgreSQL for data management.

 ## ✨ Features
 - 🧠 **License Plate Detection** using **YOLOv8**